azukipan/edricjohnnacpil/resume.md

 ## Experience

+### Founder
+4/2022 - Present, Azukipan IT Solutions, Tokyo, Japan.

+Develop software for mobile and web applications.

 ### Senior Researcher
-8/2019 - Present, Corpy & Co., Inc., Tokyo, Japan
+8/2019 - 3/2022, Corpy & Co., Inc., Tokyo, Japan

-Conducting artificial intelligence research with a focus on mobility.
+Conducted artificial intelligence research with a focus on mobility.

 ### Pre Doctoral Fellow
 9/2019 - 3/2020, Institute of Industrial Science, The University of Tokyo, Japan